 I am a PhD candidate specializing in Political Behavior and Methodology in the Department of Political Science at Duke University.

-In addition to my academic work, I consult and conduct research for governments and NGOs, primarily in the areas of economic development and governance.
+In addition to my academic work, I occasionally consult and conduct research for governments, businesses, and NGOs, primarily in the areas of economic development and governance.
 Both independently and as an affiliated researcher of the DevLab@Duke, I have contributed to the work of organizations including the U.K. Department for Innovation, Business & Skills, Social Impact, RTI International, and AidData.
 I also contribute to the interdisciplinary work of the Worldview Lab at Duke University.